nawcodes/TailwindReactDataTable/README.md

 # TailwindReactDataTable
-Just download the file. save to your resource component,  and fix every file about importing Component.
+Download the file. save to your resource component,  and fix every file about importing Component. then you can use it.
 # Feature
 - Searching data
 - Pagination